objcio/articles/2015-02-09-ios-camera-control.md

 	- `AVCaptureMetadataOutput` enables detection of faces and QR codes
 	- `AVCaptureVideoOutput` provides the raw frames for a live preview
 - `AVCaptureSession` manages the data flow between the inputs and the outputs, and generates run-time errors in case something goes wrong
 - the `AVCaptureVideoPreviewLayer` is a subclass of `CALayer` and can be used to automatically display the live feed generated from the camera.
 It also has some utility methods for converting points from layer coordinates to those of the device.
-It looks like an output, but it's not.
-It looks like an output but it's not, also it *owns* a session (the outputs are *owned by* a session)
+It looks like an output, but it's not, also it *owns* a session (the outputs are *owned by* a session)

 ## Setup